ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-algorithms.md

 This JSON Proof Algorithm definition for BBS is based on the already released implementation and relies on the provided software API.
 A future definition with a different `alg` value will be created to succeed this version as the BBS standardization effort progresses.

-This algorithm supports both selective disclosure and unlinkability, enabling the Prover to generate multiple proofs from one signed JWP without the verifier being able to correlate those proofs together.
+This algorithm supports both selective disclosure and unlinkability, enabling the holder to generate multiple proofs from one signed JWP without the verifier being able to correlate those proofs together.

 ### BLS Curve